 - Holding exhibitions of prints

 The selection process for exhibitions is carried out by a panel made up from varying members of the committee.
 The membership is invited to submit up to three images in the form of slides or digitally printed photographs for selection.
-This usually occurs about four times a year.
 Selected work can be delivered to the PmC office or directly to the venue by arrangement.

 Office deliveries can usually be made on Wednesdays after 2.00pm and before 6.00pm and on designated Saturdays.
 Galleries have varying hanging procedures and exhibitors are asked to carefully follow framing instructions.
 Hanging can be carried out by the gallery but is usually performed by volunteer members.